Over the years, my son’s ADHD caused him grief in school. But not every year.

 That didn’t entirely stop him from having bad teacher interactions.
 But as my son got older, a poor teacher fit became less of an issue.
 In middle and high school, he had more than one teacher each year.
 He also learned to adapt to different personalities and teaching styles.

-Most important, he became a better self-advocacy and would explain his challenges to teachers on his own.
+Most important, he became a better self-advocate and would explain his challenges to teachers on his own.
 We didn’t hear much about teacher issues after that.

 I’m sure he still had negative experiences from time to time.
 And his self-esteem probably took a dip.
 But it was clear that he no longer blamed himself.

 Get tips on how to improve your relationship with your child’s teacher.
 Use these sentence starters to help kick off the conversation.
 And read expert advice on changing teachers during the school year.

 Any opinions, views, information and other content contained in blogs on Understood.org are the sole responsibility of the writer of the blog, and do not necessarily reflect the views, values, opinions or beliefs of, and are not endorsed by, Understood.